svtk/kotlin-swift-interopedia/docs/classes/Sealed class.md

 ## Sealed class

-TL;DR: A class with heirs is generated.
-By passing to switch there are no hints about exhaustive
+A class with heirs is generated.
+Passing to a switch statement requires a default case.

 ### Explanations